 Crippen & Landru has republished the Tarrant stories, together with four additional tales not in the first collection, as The Complete Curious Mr. Tarrant (2003).
 Three of these later tales add considerably to the mystery value of the series as a whole.

 "The Episode of the Little Girl Who Wasn't There" (1944) is a locked room story.
 It is full of ingenious ideas.
-It keeps proposing different solutions to its central riddle, in the tradition of Anthony Berkley's The Poisoned Chocolates Case (1929), and other Golden Age multi-solutioned tales.
+It keeps proposing different solutions to its central riddle, in the tradition of E.C.
+Bentley's Trent's Last Case (1912), Anthony Berkeley's The Poisoned Chocolates Case (1929), and other Golden Age multi-solutioned tales.
 The story is hard to read, and lacks gracefulness.
 It is perhaps more intriguing than fun.
 But still, it shows lots of thinking.
 Aspects hearken back to "The Episode of the Nail and the Requiem", and can be considered as a development of the ideas in that tale.

 The Egyptian box is "a foot long by about eight inches wide".
 This means the box is roughly in the Golden Ratio.
 There is much discussion today if ancient Egyptian architects consciously used the Golden Ratio in their work.